vindenesen/check_netscaler/README.md

 - **sslcert:** check the lifetime for installed ssl certificates
 - **nsconfig:** check for configuration changes which are not saved to disk
 - **staserver:** check if configured STA servers are available
+- **server:** check status of Load Balancing Servers
+- **hwinfo:** just print information about the Netscaler itself
+- **interfaces:** check state of all interfaces and add performance data for each interface
 - **debug:** debug command, print all data for a endpoint

 This plugin works with VPX, MPX, SDX and CPX NetScaler Appliances.
 The api responses may differ by build, appliance type and your installed license.